 #mcm = man crush Monday / #transformationtuesday / #wcw = woman crush Wednesday / #tbt = throwback Thursday / #NewMusicFriday

-Add hashtags to Instagram of course but also to YouTube, Twitter, your Blog, or whatever your favorite social media channels are alive and active.
+Add hashtags to Instagram of course but also to social media channels are alive and active.

-- Ask your family, friends, and fans to write reviews of your music on iTunes, Amazon or CD Baby
+- Ask your family, friends, and fans to write reviews of your music on Apple Music, Amazon or CD Baby

 - Submit your music to Pandora for consideration if you get accepted use the Pandora AMP program

-- Make loops or boomerangs of the music video to keep the visuals in your fans eyes
+- Make GIFS or boomerangs to keep the visuals fun

-- Check for any new Spotify playlist adds and thank the Playlister
+- Check for any new Spotify playlist adds and thank the playlist curator

 - ALL PR – blog, newspaper, magazine, show listing, podcasts, etc.